day8/re-frame/README.md

 It will contain structured data.
 You will need to query that data.
 You will perform CRUD and other transformations on it.
-You'll often want to transact on this database atomically, etc.  So "in-memory database" seems a more useful paradigm than plain old atom.
+You'll often want to transact on this database atomically, etc.  So "in-memory database" seems a more useful paradigm than plain old map-in-atom.

 Finally, a clarification:  `app-db` doesn't actually have to be a reagent/atom containing a map.
 In theory, re-frame